 - Identify the right organisations - those that are likely to have jobs in your area.

-- Speak to right person - this means getting hold of a decision maker
+- Speak to the right person - this means getting hold of a decision maker

 - Keep the call brief - explain quickly who you are, where you’re coming from and what you are seeking to achieve.
-Ask if there is any thing suitable at moment.
-If yes, ask them what to do next, if no, thank them in way enables you to ring them another time.
+Ask if there is anything suitable at the moment.
+If yes, ask them what to do next, if no, thank them in a way enables you to ring them another time.

 - Keep record of your calls.
 This includes the name of the person you spoke to, date and anything interesting you picked up along the way.

 - Work out a call cycle of who you are going to call frequently and who less often.